ahdvnd/MU-Forum/INSTALL.md

 ### 3. Initial Setup
 1. **Navigate to Minerva Forum**: Go to `https://forum.minerva.edu/` and log in
-2. **Click the extension icon** in your toolbar to open the popup
+2. **Click the extension icon** in your toolbar to open the popup menu
 3. **Configure API Key**: Click "Configure Settings" and enter your OpenAI API key
-4. **Open the sidebar**: Click "Open Assistant Sidebar" to access the full interface
+4. **Show the sidebar**: Click "Show Sidebar" to access the full interface

 ### 4. Set Up Your First Rubric
 1. In the sidebar, find the "Rubric" section